JustRomeo/JustRomeo/README.md

 - 👋 Hi, I’m @JustRomeo
 - 👀 I’m interested in many programming type (Software, Iot, ...) in many languages (C, Python, C++, ...)
-- 🌱 I’m currently learning at school !
+- 🌱 I’m currently a backend developper !
 - 📫 If you need to reach me about a project you can make an issue on the Project you want.

 <!---